 Country of Origin: United States, Australia

-Coat: Coat color can range from cream to black, similar to that of a Poodle.
-It has a single coat texture that can either be wiry similar to a Golden Retriever, curly similar to a Poodle, or a wavy mix of both.
+Coat: The Goldendoodle's coat color can range from cream to black, similar to that of a Poodle.
+Goldendoodles have a single coat texture that can either be wiry similar to a Golden Retriever, curly similar to a Poodle, or a wavy mix of both.

-Character: This breed is very self-confident, sensitive, intelligent, and adaptable.
+Character: The Goldendoodle is very self-confident, sensitive, intelligent, and adaptable.
 Barking is infrequent.

-Temperament: This dog gets along well with children, other dogs, and any household pets.
-It can be belligerent with unknown visitors.
+Temperament: This Goldendoodle gets along well with children, other dogs, and any household pets.
+Goldendoodles can be belligerent with unknown visitors.

-Care: Regular grooming with a brush and comb is required.
-Make sure the ears are kept clean.
+Care: Regular grooming with a brush and comb is required for a Goldendoodle.
+Make sure the Goldendoodle's ears are kept clean.
 Unlike a Golden Retriever, the Goldendoodle may require regular trips for haircuts.

-Training: Obedience classes are recommended.
-They are very sensitive to harsh treatment, so excessive strictness is not recommended.
+Training: Obedience classes are recommended for Goldendoodles.
+Goldendoodles are very sensitive to harsh treatment, so excessive strictness is not recommended.
 Goldendoodles remember what they learn for the rest of their lives.

 Activity: Goldendoodles have above-average needs for exercise, although they will adapt themselves to the exercise habits of your family.

 Goldendoodles Description : The Goldendoodle was bred to provide an alternative for those seeking the personality and ease of training of a Golden Retriever but with the minimal shedding and dander runoff qualities of Poodles.
-The curlier the coat, the lighter the level of shedding.
+The curlier the Goldendoodle's coat, the lighter the level of shedding.
 Goldendoodles are active, powerful yet gentle dogs.
-They enjoy children and make excellent family pets.
-These dogs love to swim and should be allowed to do so whenever possible.
-They prefer human companionship and are not happy alone.
+Goldendoodles enjoy children and make excellent family pets.
+Goldendoodles love to swim and should be allowed to do so whenever possible.
+Goldendoodles prefer human companionship and are not happy alone.